 Do you find yourself easily irritated when you take modafinil?
 Does it feel as though your patience for people has reached an all-time low?
-You’re not alone.

-What Makes Us Irritable?
+What Makes us Irritable?

-In order to understand why modafinil can make us feel irritable, we need to discuss WHAT irritability actually is.
+In order to understand why modafinil can make us feel irritable, we need to discuss what irritability actually is.

 We have a natural threshold for tolerating stress.
 When we’re fed, healthy, and well-rested this threshold is high.
 This means we can easily tolerate small annoyances or frustrations and are much better at shrugging them off throughout the day.